 Research at Rice

 Research in SCI/Applied Physics encompasses advanced materials, quantum magnetism, plasmonics and photonics, biophysics and bioengineering ultracold atom physics, condensed matter and chemical physics, complex fluids, liquids, and polymers, and all aspects of nanoscience and nanotechnology.
 The AP Program is divided into research themes, with each theme directed by a lead faculty member, and with its own specialization curriculum.
-Visit our faculty page to see a detailed list.
+Visit our faculty page to see a detailed list and see virtual lab tours on the APP YouTube channel.

 APP students have the opportunity to work with professors across nine departments at Rice and with faculty at four institutions in the Texas Medical Center, including Bioengineering, Chemical & Biomolecular Engineering, Chemistry, Electrical & Computer Engineering, Materials Science & NanoEngineering, Physics, Computational and Applied Mathematics, Earth Science, Statistics, Baylor College of Medicine, M.D.
 Anderson Cancer Center, The Methodist Hospital Research Institute, University of Texas Health Science Center.